BetterWayElectronics/secure-wireguard-implementation/README.md

 Now ensure that your system can accommodate IP forwarding by editing `/etc/sysctl.conf` and adding `net.ipv4.ip_forwarding=1` and `net.ipv6.conf.all.forwarding=1`.
-Once this is done run `sysctl --p` to load your newly edited configuration.
+Once this is done run `sysctl -p` to load your newly edited configuration.
 Now you can finally start WireGuard with `wg-quick up wg0` and confirm its running with `wg showall`.